NREL/dencity-gem/README.md

 ```

 ### Retrieve an Analysis
-There are two methods of retrieving an analysis:  by id, or by name + userID.
+There are two methods of retrieving an analysis:  by ID, or by name + userID.

 Retrieve an analysis by ID:
 ```ruby